 - An opportunity to influence gender-responsive policies

-- Another collaborative opportunity to develop and strengthen critical thinking about the roles of technology in education and in the empowerment of Indigenous girls and women in Canada.
+- Another collaborative opportunity to develop and strengthen critical thinking about the impact of poverty on the empowerment of women and the development of the child in Canada.

 - The possibility to be among three scholarship winners (first prize $2,000, second prize $1,500, and third prize $1,000)